ekumenlabs/training_notes_gazebo_ros_2019/lucas_scheinkerman/ROS_investigation.md

 ## Using rqt_graph with a quick comment about the 'Multi-robot setup (#76)' commit

 The commit mentioned in the last title added another feature to the package which allows controlling multiple robot in one simulation.
-This creates a bug related to the namespaces of the different robots and the 'keyboard_teleop' tool.
-This tool sends directly messages to the 'cmd_vel' topic, but this topic doesn't exist.
-The 'cmd_vel' topic that is available is '/create1/cmd_vel'
+This creates a bug related to the namespaces of the different robots and the `keyboard_teleop` tool.
+This tool sends directly messages to the `cmd_vel` topic, but this topic doesn't exist.
+The `cmd_vel` topic that is available is `/create1/cmd_vel`
 This can be seen in the following image:

 ![rqt_graph without namespace modification](media/screen_without_ns.png)

-We can see that only the '/create1/' namespace exists, because there is only one robot in the simulation.
-Also, we can see that the 'keyboard_teleop' node is not connected to any other node, because it is publishing to a topic that no other node is subscribed to.
-That is, the 'keyboard_teleop' tool created a topic that has no subscribers.
+We can see that only the `/create1/` namespace exists, because there is only one robot in the simulation.
+Also, we can see that the `keyboard_teleop` node is not connected to any other node, because it is publishing to a topic that no other node is subscribed to.
+That is, the `keyboard_teleop` tool created a topic that has no subscribers.

-If we execute the 'keyboard_teleop' tool with the command:
+If we execute the `keyboard_teleop` tool with the command:

 ```console
 roslaunch ca_tools keyboard_teleop.launch __ns:=/create1/